0xAX/linux-insides/Misc/how_kernel_compiled.md

 NAME = Hurr durr I'ma sheep
 ```

-These variables determine the current version of the Linux kernel and are used in the different places, for example in the forming of the `KERNELVERSION` variable:
+These variables determine the current version of Linux kernel and are used in different places, for example in the forming of the `KERNELVERSION` variable in the same `Makefile`:

 ```Makefile
 KERNELVERSION = $(VERSION)$(if $(PATCHLEVEL),.$(PATCHLEVEL)$(if $(SUBLEVEL),.$(SUBLEVEL)))$(EXTRAVERSION)
 ```

-After this we can see a couple of `ifeq` conditionals that check some of the parameters passed to `make`.
+After this we can see a couple of `ifeq` conditions that check some of the parameters passed to `make`.
 The Linux kernel `makefiles` provides a special `make help` target that prints all available targets and some of the command line arguments that can be passed to `make`.
-For example: `make V=1` - provides verbose builds.
-The first `ifeq` checks if the `V=n` option is passed to make:
+For example : `make V=1` => verbose build.
+The first `ifeq` checks whether the `V=n` option is passed to `make`:

 ```Makefile
 ifeq ("$(origin V)", "command line")